robism05/isometric-game/README.md

 Hello all,

 I have been learning C for ~1 month now and I wanted to test my skills.
-My code is a burning garbage dumbster fire.
+My code is a burning garbage dumpster fire.
 It sucks.

 I tried to plan in out into sepearate files but I would always forget where each thing needed to go and how to call in this file